Welcome to Yale's Perception & Cognition Lab!

 After Yale: Postdoctoral Fellow, Harvard University, Lab for Developmental Studies

-Hoon Choi (Personal Homepage)
+Hoon Choi

 P&C Lab: Graduate Student (Ph.D., 2006)

-Currently: Assistant Professor, Dept. of Psychology, Hallym University
+Currently: Associate Professor of Psychology, Hallym University

 While in the lab from 2002 to 2006, Hoon made several discoveries related to causal perception, attention, and the mental representation of dynamic events.
 In case his picture here is too small to make out, here's a slightly bigger picture of Hoon.
 Hoon is now a professor back in South Korea.